Embeddings, immersions and the Bartnik quasi-local mass conjectures: Mass minimizers and the static vacuum Einstein equations

 where $g_{0}$ is any background metric agreeing with $g$ near $\dm$ and is Euclidean outside a compact set, and $\d_0$ is the corresponding divergence.
 By the divergence theorem, $\int_{M}\cR_{0}dv_{g} = 16\pi m_{ADM}(g)$, when the ADM mass is defined, cf.~\cite{Ba4}.
 Thus the Regge--Teitelboim Hamiltonian \eqref{cL2} is well-defined and a smooth functional on the full Banach manifold $\cS^{m,\a}(M)$.
 Of course the definitions \eqref{cL} and \eqref{cL2} agree when $s \in L^{1}(M)$.

 Let \be S^{*}u = D^{2}u - (\D u) g - u\Ric, \ee be the formal $L^2$-adjoint of the linearization $s'=Ds_g$ of the scalar curvature.
-The static vacuum Einstein equations \eqref{stat} are equivalent to the system $(g, u) \in \cS^{m,\a}(M)$ such that \be S^{*}u = 0, \ \ \D u = 0. \ee Note that static vacuum metrics are necessarily scalar-flat, $s = 0$, and are also necessarily in $\cP_{0}^{m,\a}(M)$, i.e.~as noted above, have no horizons (except for Schwarzschild metrics), cf.~\cite{Mi2}.
-(The relation $\D u = 0$ in \eqref{stat1} follows from $S^{*}u = 0$ by taking the trace, and using the Bianchi identity, together with the assumption of asymptotic flatness).
+The static vacuum Einstein equations \eqref{stat} are equivalent to the following system for $(g, u) \in \cS^{m,\a}(M)$: \be S^{*}u = 0, \ \ \D u = 0. \ee Note that static vacuum metrics are necessarily scalar-flat, $s = 0$, and are also necessarily in $\accentset{\circ} \cP^{m,\a}(M)$, i.e.~as noted above, have no horizons (except for Schwarzschild metrics), cf.~\cite{Mi2}.
+The relation $\D u = 0$ in \eqref{stat1} follows from $S^{*}u = 0$ by taking the trace, and using the Bianchi identity to establish constant scalar curvature; then asymptotic flatness gives $s=0$ and hence $\D u = 0$.

 The following result is essentially classical and is a version of results proved in \cite{RT}, \cite{FMM}, \cite{Ba4}; a simple proof in this notation is also given in \cite{AK}.
 Let $N$ be the unit normal at $\dm$ pointing into $M$ and let $A$ be the $2^{\rm nd}$ fundamental form of $\dm$ in $M$.